echeran/smile-of-murugan/webbook/chapter11.md

 But all this quiet beauty, this extreme patience merely shows the depth of emotion dedicated entirely to her husband.
-With his unjust death, “that depth is lashed to a storm" 1 of pathos and passion.
+With his unjust death, “that depth is lashed to a storm"[^unjust-death-emotion-dedication] of pathos and passion.

+[^unjust-death-emotion-dedication]: C. and H. Jesudasan, op. *cit*., 55.

 And yet all these people who are in fact not guilty, confess their
 guilt: Mātavi, Kōvalaṉ, the king, and even Kaṇṇaki.
 And this is